biffhero/carbot/README.md

 `export SLACK_BOT_TOKEN='your bot user access token here'`

+You will also need to create 2 files: `names.txt` and `inventory.txt`.
+These files store the users' names and who has what car.

-Once you are done coding, you will need to invite your bot to the Slack channel where you want to use it.
+In order to use your bot, you will need to invite it to the Slack channel where you want to use it.